galaxyproject/admin-training/sessions/03-production-basics/webservers.md

 ---
 # uWSGI

-Galaxy comes with a pure-python web server, [Paste](http://pythonpaste.org/)
+Galaxy comes with both [uWSGI](http://uwsgi-docs.readthedocs.io/en/latest/) and pure-python web server, [Paste](http://pythonpaste.org/)

+Since 18.01 every new Galaxy will by default start on uWSGI (but can be configured for Paste).

-Why switch to uWSGI?
+Why we switched to uWSGI?
 - Built in multiprocess (avoid the GIL)
 - Built in load balancing
 - Better performance
 - Greater scalability
-- Hundreds of other features (see [docs](http://uwsgi-docs.readthedocs.io/en/latest/))
+- Hundreds of other features

-Covered: Tuesday: _Improving the web serving experience with uWSGI_

-uWSGI will become the default: Watch [Galaxy Pull Request #2802](https://github.com/galaxyproject/galaxy/pull/2802), [Starforge Pull Request #118](https://github.com/galaxyproject/starforge/pull/118)